-US Navy veteran detained in Iran is freed
+US Navy veteran detained in Iran is freed, Fox News on the ground for Zurich transfer

-Michael White, the first American detained in Iran during the Trump administration, has been released.
+ZURICH -- Michael White, the first American detained in Iran during the Trump administration, has been released.

-The United States Navy veteran is en route from Tehran on a Swiss government flight, after nearly four months of negotiations between State Department officials and the Iranian government, according to a senior U.S. official.
+The United States Navy veteran is en route from Tehran on a Swiss government flight and will be transferred into U.S. custody here in Zurich Thursday before heading home, after nearly four months of negotiations between State Department officials and the Iranian government, according to a senior U.S. official.

 MICHAEL WHITE RELEASED ON MEDICAL FURLOUGH